rywby-dot/tui-clipboard/README.md

 # Private Mode

-*In private mode text that you copy is NOT saving in cliphist.
-So you can copy passwords for example.
-See here https://github.com/rywby-dot/tui-clipboard/blob/main/private-mode/README_PrivateMode.md*
+*In private mode, copied text is not saved to cliphist.
+This can be useful when copying passwords, for example.
+See [README_PrivateMode.md](private-mode/README_PrivateMode.md).*

 # Usage pt2

-Recomended: foot (sixel)
+Recommended: foot (Sixel)
 ```
 foot -a tui-clipboard bash -c '/path/to/tui-clipboard/tui_clipboard.sh'
 ```